VanekPetr/investment-funnel/README.md

 <img src="https://img.shields.io/badge/markdown-%23000000.svg?style=for-the-badge&logo=markdown&logoColor "align="center">
 </p>

-### TODO intro picture
+### TODO new intro picture
-Open source project for developing and backtesting investment strategies.
+Open source project for developing and backtesting investment strategies.<br/>

 Used by more than 500 students during asset allocation classes at Copenhagen University & Danish Technical University as well as by amateur quants.
 The main aim of this project is to get a better overview of the ETF/Mutual fund market, to experiment with a different investment techniques & algorithms and finally to backtest investment strategies.<br/>

 <!-- toc -->